ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

   > We also need to set the stage so that in the long term we can invest in the much more difficult problems of solving these problems more idealistically correctly.
 We need to fund things like deep requirements engineering, great user centric design including nudge/incentive/mechanism/ approaches, as well implementing the latest secure code practices, privacy protocols, zk-proofs and other modern cryptographic security approaches, etc.
   > For if we do not be somewhat pragmatic now, and set a stage to be able to invest in a more ideal future, we risk that everything we are currently doing on the privacy front now will fail because in the end, everyone will being tracked at another layer."

-**Important academic paper on how easy it is to be able to de-anonymize supposedly anonomized location data.
+**Important academic paper on how easy it is to be able to de-anonymize supposedly anonymized location data.

 * Luc Rocher, Julien M. Hendrickx & Yves-Alexandre de Montjoye (2019, Jul 23).
 Estimating the success of re-identifications in incomplete datasets using generative models [#Opinion #Review, Nature Communications].
   * Retrieved from https://www.nature.com/articles/s41467-019-10933-3.